-- Prevent faculty/staff from accessing data by blocking user ID numbers and remote access capability. - Maintain hard copy documents where possible.
+- Prevent faculty/staff from accessing data by blocking user ID numbers and remote access capability. - · Maintain hard copy documents where possible.

-NOTE: EVIDENCE OF CHILD SEXUAL ABUSE MATERIAL - CSAM (Child Pornography)
+NOTE: EVIDENCE OF CHILD PORNOGRAPHY

-If, at any point throughout this process, you have reasonable suspicion that CSAM exists on a computer or other electronic device, call law enforcement immediately.
-DO NOT copy the hard drive or attempt to preserve digital data that might contain CSAM.
+If, at any point throughout this process, you have reasonable suspicion that child pornography exists on a computer or other electronic device, call law enforcement immediately.
+DO NOT copy the hard drive or attempt to preserve digital data that might contain child pornography.
 Leave the computer exactly as it is, (turn off the screen only if child pornography is on screen), and make notes regarding your suspicions, what you saw yourself, and what was reported to you.
 Date your notes and preserve them in a secure location.
 Do not let anyone near the equipment.
 Record this event in the school Incident Log.
 If no log exists, begin one with this incident.